jryio/plants/README.md

 so that the database contents can be backed up and the tailwind contents can be read from other services?

-**Pre-populating Volumes**: to propulate a volume with files, we will first need to place the file inside the **container**.
+**Pre-Populating Volumes**: to pre-populate a volume with files, we will first need to place the file inside the **container**.
 Then when the volume is created for the first time, the contents from the container will be copied over to the shared volume

-## Prior Work & References
+## References

 [Jesse Hallett's Talk on Writing GraphQL Servers in Rust from the RustNYC Meetup](https://github.com/hallettj/rust_graphql_server_demo)